Starrcade '89: Future Shock: Aftermath

 The alliance between Ric Flair and Sting led to the reformation of the Four Horsemen stable with Flair, Sting, Ole Anderson and Arn Anderson.
-However, Sting was awarded a match with Flair for the NWA World Heavyweight Championship at WrestleWar for winning the Iron Man tournament.
+However, Sting was awarded a match with Flair for the NWA World Heavyweight Championship at WrestleWar '90: Wild Thing for winning the Iron Man tournament.
 Flair feared losing the title, and this led to Sting being kicked out of the Four Horsemen on February 6 at Clash of the Champions X when he chose to accept the title match against the wishes of Flair and the Andersons.
 Later that night, Sting tore his left patella tendon in an attempt to attack Flair, and the injury put Sting out of action for the following five months.
 Lex Luger was chosen to replace Sting in the title match at WrestleWar.
 After Sting returned, he defeated Flair, and won the title at The Great American Bash.

 The Great Muta, after suffering three losses in the Iron Man Tournament, two by clean pinfall, would lose his WCW World Television Title to Arn Anderson, then leave WCW for Japan after the Clash of Champions X in February, 1990.
 Doom would be forced to unmask at the same event after losing a match to the Steiner Brothers, then would exact revenge by defeating Rick and Scott Steiner for the WCW World Tag Team Championship at Capital Combat.
 Despite winning the Iron Man Tag Team Tournament, the Road Warriors would be forced down the card, then left WCW for the WWF after appearing in the Capital Combat PPV.
 The New Wild Samoans would also leave WCW in mid-1990 and would eventually turn up in the WWF as The Headshrinkers.

+Home media and streaming

+The event was released on home video in the United States and the United Kingdom by Turner Home Entertainment.
+In the UK, it was released in 1992, almost three years after it had been broadcast.
+It was one of the first WCW home videos to be released in the UK.
+The event was edited down to a little over two hours and while all of the matches are covered, not all are shown in full.

+In 2014, the event was included on the WWE's streaming platform the WWE Network as part of its launch and remained on the service until the platform closed in 2026.
+In December 2025, WWE uploaded the event to stream freely on their WCW YouTube channel.